-All birds communicate through different types of body language but there are some behaviors that can be seen in most pet birds just by observing your bird's vocalizations, wings, tail, beak and eyes, and can be very telling.
+All birds communicate through different types of bird body language, but some behaviors can be seen in most pet birds just by observing your bird's vocalizations, wings, tail, beak, and eyes — and can be very telling.
 Some of these behaviors are displayed a lot more in some types of birds and stand out best in others.

-In a bird's case this is true.
-A bird can control its irises, unlike humans.
-By enlarging and shrinking their irises the bird can display its interest in something, when they're angry, afraid, or in the fighting mood.
-This eye action is promptly labelled "flashing" or "pinning."
-In order to decipher eye pinning and connect it to a bird's emotion, you should observe the bird's immediate environment and body posture.
+In a bird's case, eyes are the key.
+Unlike humans, a bird can control its irises.
+By enlarging and shrinking their irises, the bird can display its interest in something, when they're angry, afraid, or in the fighting mood.
+This eye action is labeled "flashing" or "pinning."

 Most birds are vocal and in the wild vocalizations are used for warnings, attracting mates, territorial protection, and continuing social contact with other birds.
 But don't overlook the signs when your bird may be attempting to contact you!

-Did you ever hear your bird sing, talk or whistle?
-These are signs of a happy, healthy and content bird.
-Of course you'll have those birds that love an audience and sing like mad when there are people around in opposed to the quiet bird who'll only sing for you.
-Regardless of which bird you have, if you hear a song, a whistle or some words, you'll know your bird is happy.
+Did you ever hear your bird sing, talk, or whistle?
+These are signs of a happy, healthy, and content bird.
+Of course, you'll have those birds that love an audience and sing like mad when there are people around as opposed to the quiet bird who'll only sing for you.
+Regardless of which bird you have, if you hear a song, a whistle, or some words, you'll know your bird is happy.

-Whether soft or loud, chatter can be a sign your bird is content.
-Keep in mind, however, the chatter may be your bird learning to talk.
-Sometimes a bird with chatter loudly in order to get your attention.
+Whether soft or loud, a bird's chatter can be a sign your bird is content.
+However, the chatter may just be your bird learning to talk.
+Sometimes a bird will chatter loudly to get your attention.
 Wild birds chatter in the evening, before sleeping, to connect with other members of their flock.

-This purr is more like a soft growl and not like a cat's purr.
+A parrot purring is more like a soft growl and not like a cat's purr.
 This vocalization can either be a sign of contentment or annoyance.
-In order to read what the bird is saying, it's best to factor in the environment and body language of the bird.
+To read what the bird is saying, it's best to factor in the environment and body language of the bird.
 The real growl which isn't heard in all pet birds is a sign of aggression.
 If your bird growls, examine its environment and remove anything she doesn't like.
 A note of caution here — growling birds shouldn't be handled!

 Not always meant for flight, the wings of a bird are also used for communication.
-Flying in place or wing flapping is used as exercise, to get your attention or just to display happiness.
+Flying in place or wing flapping is used as exercise, to get your attention, or just to display happiness.
 Sometimes a bird will lift its wings to cool itself or stretch.
-Wing flipping can mean a variety of things from anger to pain but it may also be your bird fluffing its feathers to get them to lay just right for them.
-When flipping is accompanied by a head bob (an attention getter) your bird oftentimes wants food!
-Note: flipping is also associated with a mating behavior.
+Wing flipping can mean a variety of things from anger to pain, but it may also be your bird fluffing its feathers to get them to lay just right for them.
+When flipping is accompanied by a head bob (an attention getter) your bird often wants food!
+Note that flipping is also associated with mating behavior.

 How a bird holds its feathers is an important aspect of body language.
 During the preening process, birds will ruffle or flare their feathers.
-This will aid in removing all dirt and dust in order to allow their feathers to return to their normal position.
-Ruffling is also a way a bird will remove tension after preening but if their feathers remain ruffled, take caution — this may be a sign of illness.
-Tail feather flaring is a little different.
-This is when a bird spreads out its tail like a fan.
-Usually displayed by parrots, and often with eye pinning, this means your bird is in a highly excited state.
+This will aid in removing all dirt and dust to allow their feathers to return to their normal position.
+A bird ruffling feathers is also a way it can remove tension after preening, but if feathers remain ruffled, take caution — this may be a sign of illness.
+Tail feather flaring is when a bird spreads out its tail like a fan.
+Usually displayed by parrots, and often with eye pinning, tail flaring means your bird is in a highly excited state.

 Birds like cockatiels and hawk-headed parrots have crest feathers they can lower or raise.
 This is an action to display an emotional state.
 Observe what will prompt your bird to raise or lower its crest.
-See if it fears something or someone's relationship if it's happy or sad.
+See if it fears something or someone's relationship, or if it's happy or sad.

 There is no such thing as a quiet bird!
-Some birds are quieter than others but usually, the bigger the bird is the most noisy or loud.
-Noise making is instinctual for a bird so do not expect complete quietness always.
-Noise is how they communicate, defend and form bonds.
+Some birds are quieter than others but usually, the bigger the bird, the noisier it is.
+Noise-making is instinctual for a bird so do not expect complete quietness always.
+Noise is how birds communicate, defend themselves, and form bonds.

-Watch and study your bird long enough and learn its patterns and what your bird is trying to tell you.
-Sometimes you may sense a sign of illness oftentimes not.
-But if you do uncover some very unusual behavior not usually displayed by your bird, you may want to take flight to your local veterinarian.
+Watch and study your bird, learn its patterns, and what he is trying to tell you.
+Sometimes you may sense a sign of illness, often you won't know your bird is sick. not.
+But if you do uncover some unusual behavior not normally displayed by your bird, you will want to take flight to your local veterinarian.